 “Typos” and grammatical errors

 Your resume needs to be perfect in this sense and contain no spelling or grammatical errors of any kind.
-If it is not, an employer may come to unflattering conclusions about you or assume you don’t care enough about your application with their origination.
+If it is not, an employer may come to unflattering conclusions about you or assume you don’t care enough about your application with their organisation.
 If they believe you don’t care, why would they bother even interviewing you, let alone hire you?

 Tip - Always spell check and get a second person to ‘proof read’ your resume.